 4. Milk

-Milk is a complete protein source containing all essential amino acids, making it an excellent choice for muscle building and weight gain.
+Milk is a complete protein source containing all essential amino acids, making it a good choice for muscle building and weight gain [5].
+Consuming whole milk maximizes the calorie and healthy fat intake for weight gain purposes.

 Nutritional Profile (Per 1 Cup of Whole Milk):